-While health insurance is not compulsory for foreigners moving to the USA, expats should make getting international health insurance a priority.
 Some employers offer health insurance as part of relocation packages, so expats should find out whether this is in their contract.
-If not, it’s often worthwhile to attempt to negotiate its inclusion.
-If an employer only offers basic health insurance, it’s a good idea to purchase additional insurance as a top-up.
+If not, it may be worthwhile to attempt to negotiate its inclusion.

 Private hospitals often ask for proof of the ability to pay for treatment – whether in the form of insurance, cash or a credit card.
 Unless it’s a medical emergency, those unable to show this may be turned away from private hospitals.
 Public hospitals, on the other hand, are legally unable to turn a patient away regardless of whether they are able to pay – but that’s not to say that patients won’t have to pay at all.
 They will still be expected to settle the bill.